Julius Nyerere Hydropower Station: History

 However, Kikwete's government resurrected plans for the dam in 2006.
 This came with the country's emergence from economic crises in the 1980s and 1990s to a period of sustained economic growth.
-The resurrection of the project also reacted to a severe power crises in Tanzania from 2004 to 2006 that saw widespread load shedding.
+The resurrection of the project also reacted to a severe power crisis in Tanzania from 2004 to 2006 that saw widespread load shedding.
 Maximising the fiscal advantage of the country's increasing economy, early speeches by government ministers in 2006 indicated that the Stiegler's Dam would be a priority.
 The Minister of Energy and Minerals also confirmed the dam's status in the 2009 Power Sector Master Plan.
 The decision gave renewed purpose to Rubada, the agency tasked with implementing the dam, who started actively lobbying for the project and meeting companies.

 A series of companies expressed interest in developing the project.
 Under Kikwete's government, and like other energy sector projects, the dam was supposed to be developed by the private sector.
 This involved unsolicited bids by private companies for agreements with the government to build the project.
 The companies would then use these deals, such as power purchase agreements, to raise finance and start construction.
 The first such bid was made by IDF (Infrastructure Development Finance Ltd) of South Africa and Energen of Canada in 2006–2008.
 Sinohydro also reportedly placed a bid around 2008.

 However, the main engagement came from Brazil.
 After meetings between Brazilian diplomats and Tanzanian ministers, including the visit of Brazilian president Lula to Tanzania in 2010, both governments agreed to support Stiegler's Gorge Dam's construction.
 A number of exchanges between the two countries happened between 2009 and 2012.
 This supported the Brazilian company Odebrecht.
 They signed a memorandum of understanding with Rubada in 2012 to build the dam.
 Odebrecht also undertook feasibility and design studies and commissioned an environmental impact report.
 However, Tanzanian interest in the dam appeared to stall by 2014, delaying any implementation.

 This changed when President Magufuli came to power in 2015.
 In 2017, he announced that the Stiegler's Gorge Dam would be a flagship development project of his government and would be financed by the government rather than developed by the private sector.
 A first round of bidding for the construction tenders was held in the autumn of 2017.
 This was unsuccessful, initiating a second round in spring 2018.
 Arab Contractors and El Sewedy Electric, both Egyptian firms, won the bid.
 Magufuli has been vocal in denouncing any critics of the dam and his interior minister threatened that opponents would be jailed in a public speech.

+As of April 2025, all nine turbines are operational, generating 2,115 megawatts of power.